Finger (Bottom): Synopsis

+Eddie steals a car belonging to Welsh cricketer 'Cannonball' Taffy O'Jones and in it are the hotel tickets for Cannonball and his new bride.
+Intent on having a free holiday, Richie and Eddie turn up at the honeymoon hotel, though Eddie is not happy at having to impersonate a woman and share a bed with Richie.

+Plot

-Returning to their flat after a cricket match, Richie is unhappy that Eddie, who was umpiring the match from the bar in the clubhouse and get information from Spudgun who's the captain of the opposite team, gave him out of what should have been a no-ball: Welsh cricketer "Cannonball" Taffy O'Jones had bowled a beamer at Richie's head with a slingshot, causing him to collapse unconscious into his stumps.
-As they discuss the finer points of cricket, Eddie reveals that the match was a "stag cricket match" for O'Jones, who is getting married that afternoon to a woman from the Slaughterhouse who looks like Ted Rogers; the opportunity to knock Richie unconscious was a wedding present.
+Returning to their flat after a cricket match, Richie is unhappy that Eddie, who was umpiring the match from the bar in the clubhouse at 200 yards away and got information from Spudgun (who is the captain of the opposition team), gave him out on what should have been a no-ball: When a psychotic welsh cricketer "Cannonball" Taffy O'Jones had bowled a beamer at Richie's head with a slingshot, causing him to collapse unconscious into his stumps.
+As they discuss the finer points of cricket, Eddie reveals that the match was a "stag cricket match" for O'Jones, who is getting married that afternoon to a woman from the abattoir who looks like Ted Rogers; And the opportunity to knock Richie unconscious was a wedding present from the lads.

-Meanwhile, in his capacity as umpire, Eddie has stolen a wide array of hats, jumpers, and trousers from the other players (due to a particularly wild party afterwards), and he find O'Jones' car keys.
-Richie wants to use them for unambitious pranks, and the two find the car parked outside the church where O'Jones is getting married.
-Richie attempts to move the car around the corner so O'Jones can't find it, but his inability to drive means he and Eddie accidentally ram-raid the local off-licence (where Eddie takes cans of beer) and speed off into the countryside.
-Searching the car's glove compartment, Eddie finds the O'Jones' honeymoon reservation at a hotel in glamorous (by their standards) Wolverhampton, and the two decide to steal the honeymoon as well.
+Meanwhile, in his capacity as umpire, Eddie has stolen a wide array of four hats, five jumpers, and three pairs of trousers from the other players (due to a particularly wild party afterwards), and he checks the pockets and finds £2.17 and 6p in old money, A strange Voodoo doll of Richie covered in pins and "Cannonball" Taffy O'Jones' car keys.
+Richie wants to use them for unambitious pranks in order to get revenge on that welsh cricket cheater, and the two find the car parked outside the church where O'Jones is getting married.
+Richie attempts to move the car around the corner so O'Jones cannot find it, but his inability to drive means he and Eddie accidentally ram raid the local off-licence backwards (where Eddie takes cans of beer and packages of nibbles) and speed off forwards into the countryside.
+Searching the car's glove compartment, Eddie finds the O'Jones' honeymoon reservation at a hotel in "glamorous" Wolverhampton, and the two decide to steal the honeymoon as well.